vuxcode/pr1-project-Thaisthetic/time-report.md

   E V E R Y T H I N G  I S  A  D A M N  P R O B L E M

+- To do next session

+Look into modular programming.
+I've been looking around, and I think that's what I need for my project.
+Basically just take what I've learned so far and implement it into reusable modules of code.

 Now playing: The All-Time Greatest Hits of Roy Orbison, double-LP, 1974 press.

 2025 - 04 - 16 -- End time: 16:38 -- Total time spent: 3h 38 minutes.